kamranayub/pluralsight-course-mcp-in-practice/demo-final/Globomantics.Mcp.Server/README.md

 For accessing Blob Containers, the demo uses Microsoft Entra ID authentication, [which requires the Blob Storage Reader role to be assigned](https://learn.microsoft.com/en-us/azure/storage/blobs/assign-azure-role-data-access?tabs=portal).

-For the demo user to access Azure AI Search, the roles **Azure Search Service Reader** is required and the AI Search service needs RBAC-based authentication enabled.
+For the demo user to access Azure AI Search, the roles **Search Index Data Reader** is required and the AI Search service needs RBAC-based authentication enabled.

 ### Auth